dhruvagrawal01/final-project-dhruvagrawal01/README.md

 ### Instructions

+- Add your name using gflags in 'Edit Configurations'
 - Shoot all aliens in a wave to spawn the next wave
 - Avoid the aliens' bullets
 - Don't go past the game window bounds